jody-davids-07/jody-davids-cv/README.md

 # Project Title

 <!-- One Paragraph of project description goes here -->
+In this project, you will be building your online CV to impress hiring managers at the end of this course when we send out your resumes for placements.
+Using what you have learned (HTML, CSS, CSS Grid, and Responsive design, create a resume website that presents you well and, at the same time, looks modern and sleek.

 ## Getting Started

 <!-- These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system. -->

+• Create a project folder and name it accordingly e.g: 'your-name-cv'

+• Open VScode (or your preferred text editor) on your computer

+• Create a new text-file (in your text editor) and save it as 'index.html'

+• Save the file

+• Find the file in your folder and open it in Chrome to see if it's saved

 ### Prerequisites

 <!-- What things you need to install the software and how to install them

 ```
 Give examples
 ``` -->
+• Visual Studio Code (url: https://code.visualstudio.com/download)

+• The latest version of Google Chrome (url: https://chrome.en.softonic.com/download)

+• A github account (url: https://desktop.github.com/)

 ### Installing